 From Colorado-Mexican fare to game meat to menus full of local ingredients, get to know the Mile High City through these best places to eat.

-Dining at the restaurant: Sit inside at the bar for an intimate look at the beverage program, or at one of the snug tables along the wall.
-There’s also a large outdoor area to sit in, placed in an open-air tent with socially distanced tables
+Dining at the restaurant: Sit at the bar for an intimate look at the beverage program, or at one of the snug tables along the wall.
+Spuntino requires all indoor diners to be fully vaccinated.

-When James Beard Award-winning chef Jennifer Jasinski opened Rioja, there weren’t many upscale restaurants around, and Larimer Square was just starting to offer the city places to go beyond the normal chains.
-Now, Rioja is a city staple that serves Mediterranean-inspired fare, but with a Colorado twist.
+When James Beard Award-winning chef Jennifer Jasinski opened Rioja, there weren’t many fine-dining restaurants around, and Larimer Square was just starting to offer the city places beyond the normal chains.
+Now, Rioja, which serves Mediterranean-inspired fare with a Colorado twist, is a city staple that blazed the trail for a clutch of other spots to descend on this historic block.
 Think Palisade peach and cornbread caprese, seared venison with blackberry, and handmade pastas tricked out with artichoke goat cheese mousse, seasonal produce, and guanciale.
-There’s also a tasting menu available upon request, and the restaurant serves lunch, brunch on weekends and does carryout as well.
+There’s also a tasting menu available upon request.
 Despite the white tablecloths, Rioja maintains an easygoing vibe.
-Overall, Rioja remains a Denver staple, and the city wouldn’t be the same without it or Jasinski.
+The restaurant remains a Denver staple, and the city wouldn’t be the same without it—or Jasinski.

 Dining at the restaurant: Dine inside this lauded restaurant for dinner and weekend brunch.
-There’s also a special lunch pop up dubbed The Flavor Dojo, put together by executive chef Gabe Wyman.
+There’s also a lunch pop-up dubbed The Flavor Dojo, put together by executive chef Gabe Wyman, which includes items such as brassica salad, Colorado lamb burgers, and a spicy chicken salad sandwich.

 The Blue Bonnet (South Denver)

-For more than 30 years, this laidback, family-run Mexican food joint has served South Denver, and it hasn’t changed much to the delight of its fans.
-It’s a go-to place to get a taste of Southwestern Mexican fare and enjoy a crowd who has been frequenting the place for decades.
-Sit back in one of the large, roomy booths or outside on the covered patio, and sip a refreshing margarita on the rocks, fill up on chips and salsa, and indulge in a large platter of tamales, chile rellenos, enchiladas and tacos.
-Service is quick and laidback, and you won’t wait long for food, but you might for a table without a reservation on weekend nights.
+Since 1968, this laidback, family-run Mexican food joint has served South Denver, and it hasn’t changed much to the delight of its fans.
+It’s a go-to place to get a taste of Southwestern Mexican fare and enjoy a crowd that’s been frequenting the place for decades.
+Sit back in one of the large, roomy booths or outside on the covered patio, and sip a refreshing margarita on the rocks, fill up on chips and salsa, and indulge in a large platter of tamales, chile rellenos, enchiladas, and tacos.
+Service is quick and casual, and you won’t wait long for food, but you might for a table without a reservation on weekend nights.

 Takeout: Order any of the food to go by calling the restaurant.